stantona/stantona.github.com/source/_posts/2013-01-21-a-tale-of-two-object-models-javascript-and-ruby-part-3.markdown

 ```

 You can imagine the message (method call) is sent along a *message bus* (the
 class hierarchy).
+If we consider the diagram above, the *message bus* is the
+class hierarchy, starting from the singleton class object all the way to the
-A message is captured if one of the classes in the hierarchy
+`BasicObject` class object.
+A message is captured and handled if one of the
-has a defined method of the same name as the message.
-If no method is found in
+classes in the hierarchy has a defined method of the same name as the message.

-the hierarchy, than a `NoMethodError` is raised.
-Notice this method of *sending
+If no method is found in the hierarchy, than a `NoMethodError` is raised.
+Notice
-a message along a bus* in the hope that it will be handled is very similar to
+this method of *sending a message along a bus* in the hope that it will be
-how property resolution occurs in Javascript by traversing the prototype chain.
+handled is very similar to how property resolution occurs in Javascript by
-A key difference however, is that if it's not found, it is handled by a private
+traversing the prototype chain.
+A key difference however, is that if it's not
-method on `BasicObject` called `missing_method`, which will actually raise the
+found, it is handled by a private method on `BasicObject` called
+`missing_method`, which will actually raise the `NoMethodError` we just talked
-`NoMethodError` we just talked about.
-You can override this to do you're own
-method missing handling.
+about.
+You can override this to do you're own method missing handling.

-## More on Ruby classes
+## Summary

+Javascript's prototype system is rather straight forward and can be thought of
+as a linked list of objects.
+The process of resolving a property starts on the
+*local object* and works all the way down the chain until you reach the `Object`
+prototype, which is the end of the line.
+Javascript's simple object model is
+offset by its awesome functional component (which is out scope for this series
+of posts), and this is where Javascript's magic lies.

+Ruby's magic on the other hand, is with it's class system, which was too much to
+cover in this blog post.
+Instead we demonstrated that we could setup a similar
+prototype system using Ruby, demonstrating singleton classes as a result.
+You
+obviously wouldn't use this pattern as a day to day tool, but it's
+interesting to find the parallels.
+We also introduced the idea that Ruby
+*broadcasts* messages along a class *message bus*.
+And that method definitions
+are simply message handlers that could be stationed anywhere along that bus.

+We have arguably covered most of the similarities between Ruby and Javascript.
+But we still have yet to talk in detail about Ruby's class system, which we will
+cover in part four.
+This is where we will show where Ruby's class system differs
+from Javascript's prototypal system.